de-tu-dresden-inf-lat/evee/Examples/Abduction/UserStudy/StudyInstructions.md

 Your goal is to fix these mistakes based on the comments of the following classes:
 1. For the pizza ontology, see the subclasses of NamedPizza
-2. For the animal ontology, see the subclasses of Animal
+2. For the animal ontology, see the subclasses of Animal being specific animals
 3. For the lecture ontology, see the subclasses of SpecificLecture

 By "comment", we mean the comment annotation that can be found on the top in the description of the class.
 If a comment lists a class that *has not been derived by the reasoner* (HermiT), then this is a mistake that should be fixed.
+In the animal ontology comments are not lists of classes but descriptions of animals written in natural language.
+Any properties, habitats, belongings to classes present in the ontology indicated in the comment but not derived by the reasoner are considered a mistake.

 # Rules